-Different pepper plant varieties grow and look different than others.
+Different pepper plant varieties have different growth patterns from others.
 Some tend to grow wide and bushy, while others grow tall and slender.
 Leaf sizes are also highly variable.

-Generally speaking, if you are growing peppers from seed, they will not grow much taller than 3 feet during a single season.
+Generally speaking, if you are growing peppers from seed, they will likely not grow much taller than 3-4 feet during a single season.
 Many varieties will stay much smaller, while others can grow larger.

 So, how much space do peppers generally need between plants?
-For most varieties, pepper plants should be spaced at 12-18 inches (30-46 cm) between plants.
-Larger varieties can be given slightly more space, but will usually not need more than 18 inches.
+For most varieties, pepper plants should be spaced around 18″ (46 cm) between plants.
+Larger varieties can be given slightly more space, but will usually not need much more than 18 inches.
 This spacing will prevent the plants from competing for space both above and below ground.

 Since peppers self-pollinate, you can space peppers as far away from one another as you like.
 These spacing guidelines are meant to maximize your garden space.

 Bell Pepper Plant Spacing